CodingMoore/code_typing_game/README.md

     <code>code .</code> and then hit return/enter.

 _The project should automatically launch using your default code editor._
 4) Using the two terminal commands shown just below, npm will install all required dependencies from the package.JSON folder, and build the program.
 To use these npm commands, make sure your present working directory is the root folder of the project in your console.
-Here are the commands to install and build the program:
+Here are the commands to install and build the program:<br><br>

-    <code>npm install</code>
+    <code>npm install</code><br><br>
     <code>npm run build</code>

 5) Once the code is built, a "dist/" directory will be created in the root directory of the project.
 Launch the "index.html" file found here, and it will open in your default web browser.